 Customer advice note

-Our customers fall under many categories.
-These can include those applying for planning permission, those making representations on applications, town and parish councils, the business community, councillors, other council services, statutory bodies, interest groups and other organisations interested in planning applications and the planning process.
+Our customers fall under many categories, including those applying for planning permission and making representations on applications, town and parish councils, the business community, councillors, other council services, statutory bodies, interest groups and other organisations interested in planning applications and the planning process.

 We aim to provide a professional, courteous, and timely service and strive to maintain high standards.
 This enables us to make the best possible decisions for our communities.